 This trope is becoming a dominant present-day interpretation of the unforgiving nature of older Nintendo Hard games.

-Pretty much every instruction manual put out by Konami USA was like this during the NES and SNES eras.
-Apparently, the copy editors vastly overestimated their collective sense of humor, and that manifested in their tossing out the actual plots and character names from Konami's games so they could fill the manuals with all sorts of stupid jokes and Incredibly Lame Puns.
+Pretty much every instruction manual put out by Konami USA during the NES and SNES eras reeked of this.
+Apparently, the copy editors vastly overestimated their collective sense of humor, and that manifested in their tossing out the actual plots and character names from Konami's games so they could fill the manuals with all sorts of idiotic "jokes" and Incredibly Lame Puns.